Check this article on Precision Instruments Interview Questions and Answers useful for your preparation. Get ready to crack the interview.

 Fits.
 When the parts are to be assembled, the relation resulting from the differences between the sizes before assembly is known as Fit.
 Depending up on the limits of the hole or shaft, the fit may be a clearance, a transition or an interference.

 Hole Basis System.
-In this standard, the different clearances and interferences are obtained in associating various shafts with a single hole, whose upper deviation is zero and the symbol is H.
+In this standard, the different clearances and interference are obtained in associating various shafts with a single hole, whose upper deviation is zero and the symbol is H.

 Shaft Basis System.
-In this, the different interferences and clearances are obtained in associating various shafts with a single shaft, whose upper deviation is zero and the symbol is h.
+In this, the different interference and clearances are obtained in associating various shafts with a single shaft, whose upper deviation is zero and the symbol is h.